aymericbeaumet/run/readme.md

 - Works on Linux, macOS and Windows
 - Forwards all the signals to the child process
 - Watch mode to restart process when dependencies change
-- Can run processes sequentially, concurrently, or in tmux
+- Tmux support.
+Can also run your processes sequentially or concurrently in your terminal.

 ## Install